dannysmith/dannyis-jekyll/_pages/now.md

 {:.callout}
 This is a [**now page**](https://nownownow.com/about).
 Thanks to [Derek Sivers](https://sivers.org/nowff) for the idea.

-I spend most of my time working with the folks at [Delocate](http://delocate.co) to help people get better at remote work, but I also do a bit of consulting on leadership, learning design and [Notion](http://notion.so) stuff.
+I'm mostly working with the folks at [Oyster](https://www.oysterhr.com/) to improve their internal operations and remote ways of working, but I'm also doing a bit of consulting on leadership, learning design and [Notion](http://notion.so).

+I was previously working at [Delocate](http://delocate.co), helping people get better at remote work – we're still wrapping up a few projects.

 ## Side Projects

+- I'm doing some early-stage UX and visual design work with an academy for or children with Special Educational Needs.
+- I'm learning to be a better coach – I'm part-way through a 3-month course with [Metonomy](https://www.metonomy.community/).
 - I'm publishing a bunch of [short, practical remote working tips](/remote).
+- I'm in the early stages of developing some paid courses on remote working.
+- I’m slowly redoing this website.
 - I have a tiny very-part-time agency called [Tavern](https://taverndesign.com/) where I occasionally work on brands and websites for local businesses with my friend Bruce.
-- I’m redoing this website.

 ## Living

 I live in a lovely little mews in Islington, North London.
 When I’m not having a barbecue with my neighbours I’m probably [at the pub](https://twitter.com/armssmyth).
+Or at least I was until all the pubs closed.

 ---

-Updated on Oct 28th from Islington, London.
+Updated on Jan 26th from Islington, London.